projectcalico/felix/README.md

 This repository contains the source code for Project Calico's per-host daemon, Felix.

+## Licensing

+Felix itself, along with most of Calico, is licensed under the Apache v2.0 license.
+The BPF programs in the bpf-gpl directory are licensed under the GPL v2.0 for compatibility with Linux kernel helper functions.

 ## How can I get support for contributing to Project Calico?